CAST-genomics/panCT/docs/formats/walks.rst

 A ``.walk`` file stores the walks (W lines) of a pangenome graph.

-Compared to the way that walks are stored in the GFA format, this format is designed to support faster querying of the walks from their node IDs.
+Unlike walks stored in the GFA format, the walks in the ``.walk`` format are designed to support faster querying from their node IDs.

 Overview
 ~~~~~~~~